oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	The maximum length of the combined hostname and domain is 63 characters.

 	**Note:** The hostname must be unique within the subnet.
 If it is not unique, the DB system will fail to provision.
 * `license_model` - (Optional) The Oracle license model that applies to all the databases on the DB system.
 The default is LICENSE_INCLUDED.
-Allowed values are: LICENSE_INCLUDED, BRING_YOUR_OWN_LICENSE.
 * `node_count` - (Optional) The number of nodes to launch for a 2-node RAC virtual machine DB system.
 * `nsg_ids` - (Optional) (Updatable) A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this DB system belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm).
 * `shape` - (Required) The shape of the DB system.
 The shape determines resources allocated to the DB system.